 - Save changes and reboot your system.

 - This should fix the issue on most systems with the minimal amount of free RAM available.
 If that were the problem, more virtual memory would be the solution.

 Keep scrolling for more methods!

 Update Display/Network Adapter Drivers

-In case your computer’s display drivers are outdated, or maybe you are still rocking some old network adapter drivers, your system could be freezing unpredictably.
+In case your computer’s display drivers are outdated, or maybe you are still rocking some old network adapter drivers, windows 10 keeps crashing unpredictably.
 To fix this, follow these steps.

 Download a driver update software to make things easier.
 Driver Talent is one of the highly recommended software out there.